nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Command Word: `help`

-Description: Lists out the formats of input for meal, fluid, workout, weight and library commands and provides the hyperlink to the user guide for more tech-savvy users to read.
+Description: Lists out the formats of input for meal, fluid, workout, weight and library commands and provides the hyperlink to the user guide for a comprehensive walkthrough of features and commands.

 Example of usage: